devpunks/snuggsi/examples/cook-book/README.md

 ### Market Cap

-How much volume is traded vs amount of underlying asset in circulation.
+The amount of underlying asset in circulating supply multiplied by price per asset.

 If you wanted to buy / alot there is more room.